 Whelan has broken camp and we’re following her from a distance as she makes her way to shore.
 A group gathers, including her parents and a cousin named Shelly Murray who flew across the country from Newfoundland to witness Whelan’s completion of the trail.

-“I can still see the back of her head as she rode off on her bike in Newfoundland,” Murray would tell me later.
+“I can still see the back of her head as she rode off on her bike in Newfoundland,” Murray tells me.
 “I was determined to see her smiling face as she paddled to shore in Victoria.
 To see her today, well, I’ll remember this moment forever.”

 Whelan didn’t know if she would be greeted by the young woman, who was accompanied by her sister LaVatta Frank.
 The sisters’ father had very recently died.
-Still, with cultural counselling from mediator Mary Holmes, who is also present on the beach, she is prepared.
+Still, with cultural counselling from mediator Mary Holmes (also present on the beach), she is prepared.

 She’s been informed that it’s her responsibility to respect traditional Coast Salish protocol and, before disembarking, to state her name, where she’s from, what her intentions are and that she comes in peace.

 Permission to come ashore is granted.
 Whelan steps out of her canoe and is met with a warm embrace.
 The two sisters then take Whelan’s hands and together they walk to Mile 0 of the Trans Canada Trail.